AGENDA and MINUTE SUMMARY

 COUNTY ATTORNEY ITEMS

-Motion to approve by Commissioner Strickland, seconded by Commissioner Gunn.
-Unanimously approved.
+Motion to approve by Commissioner Miller, seconded by Commissioner Lyde.
+Unanimous.

-Motion to approve by Commissioner Gunn, seconded by Commissioner Tullos.
-Unanimously approved.
+Motion to approve by Commissioner Tullos, seconded by Commissioner Gunn.
+Motion passed 6-0-1, Commissioner Hardman abstained.

-Motion to approve by Commissioner Gunn, seconded by Commissioner Hardman.
-Unanimously approved.
+Motion to approve by Commissioner Strickland, seconded by Commissioner Miller.
+Unanimous.